A

 8, said.

-Rubel turned over the
+Michael Rubel turned over the

 place to the Glendora Historical Society after he took ill.